grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/pe.md

 ### PE-10: Emergency Shutoff

-Provide the capability of shutting off power to {{ insert: param, pe-10_odp.01 }} in emergency situations;
+Provide the capability of shutting off power to system or individual system components that require the capability to shut off power in emergency situations is/are defined; in emergency situations;

-Place emergency shutoff switches or devices in {{ insert: param, pe-10_odp.02 }} to facilitate access for authorized personnel; and
+Place emergency shutoff switches or devices in location of emergency shutoff switches or devices by system or system component is defined; to facilitate access for authorized personnel; and

 Protect emergency power shutoff capability from unauthorized activation.

 Emergency power shutoff primarily applies to organizational facilities that contain concentrations of system resources, including data centers, mainframe computer rooms, server rooms, and areas with computer-controlled machinery.

-the capability to shut off power to {{ insert: param, pe-10_odp.01 }} in emergency situations is provided;
+the capability to shut off power to system or individual system components that require the capability to shut off power in emergency situations is/are defined; in emergency situations is provided;

-emergency shutoff switches or devices are placed in {{ insert: param, pe-10_odp.02 }} to facilitate access for authorized personnel;
+emergency shutoff switches or devices are placed in location of emergency shutoff switches or devices by system or system component is defined; to facilitate access for authorized personnel;

 the emergency power shutoff capability is protected from unauthorized activation.